raghebbenhamouda/CloudCertNotes/README.md

 - Both integratw with AWS Shield for DDoS Protection
 - CloudFront improves content deliver for static (cacheable) and dynamic content by serving content from the Edge Locations
 - Global Accelerator proxyes requests at Edge Location to applications running in one or more Regions
+- Global Accelerator is a good fit if you have a non-HTTP uses cases such as gaming, IoT or Voice over IP, HTTP use case that requires a static IP addresses globally

 # AWS Lambda